 - About USCCB

 Taking advantage of the financial distress of vulnerable people and communities has a long history.
-Unscrupulous and exploitative banking has existed from the usury condemned in the Bible to the redlining of minority and poor neighborhoods the ‘60s and ‘70s.
-Today, payday lending is only the most recent example of this long and reprehensible tradition.
+Unscrupulous and exploitative banking has existed from the usury condemned in the Bible to the redlining of minority and poor neighborhoods in the ‘60s and ‘70s.
+Today, payday lending is only the most recent example of this long and unethical tradition.

 Stagnating wages, underemployment, and rising costs of living have combined to create heavy financial stress for many Americans, especially those living in and near poverty.
 Families desperate for additional funds to make ends meet are ripe for exploitation by unscrupulous lenders who use a worker’s paycheck as collateral for short-term, high-interest loans.

 Payday loans appear (and are marketed as) simple and straightforward: a consumer has a need for an immediate source of money before the next paycheck.
 Using that paycheck as a form of collateral, she receives a short-term loan.
 When she receives her paycheck, she pays back the loan, plus fees and interest.

 In most instances, however, payday loans are made in a way that make it almost impossible for borrowers to repay in the required timeframe, requiring them to take on more debt.
 The typical borrower is in payday loan debt for 199 days out of the year.
 She conducts 10 transactions per year, most of these are “rolling over” another loan.¹

 Most borrowers take out payday loans to pay for basic needs, not for unexpected emergencies or to splurge.² The vast majority of payday loans are taken out by people in or near poverty.
 The typical borrower makes about $22,500 per year, and the use of these loans is almost exclusive to the bottom half of the income spectrum.³